robinhowlett/slate/source/index.html.md

 ## Snaps vs Scripts

-SnapLogic's [Script Snap](http://doc.snaplogic.com/com-snaplogic-snaps-script-script_2) executes a Javascript, Jython, or JRuby script using the JVM `ScriptEngine` mechanism.
+SnapLogic's [Script Snap](http://doc.snaplogic.com/com-snaplogic-snaps-script-script_2) executes a JavaScript, Jython, or JRuby script using the JVM `ScriptEngine` mechanism.

 Consider the following when deciding whether to develop a custom Snap vs using the Script Snap: